iRedlon/jparty/documentation/patch-notes.md

 ### Everything else
 - Custom games are temporarily unavailable while they get reworked; the normal and party presets remain
+- Lots and lots of small bug fixes

 ## _Version 1.0, a total remake of the former jeoparty.io_